epplex-xyz/epPlex/README.md

 ### Folder structure
     ├── app                                 # NextJS Frontend
-    ├── programs                            # epPlex Solana program
-    └── scripts                             # Scripts for testing purposes, althoguh I probably should have kept a test-suite
+    ├── programs                            # epPlex Solana program, probably should have moved this into its own repo └── scripts                             # Scripts for testing purposes, although I probably should have kept a test-suite

 ### Setup App